Copyright 2009-2014 by Mari Lynch

 What about linking to Bicycling Monterey?

-Brief excerpts and links may be used, provided that full and clear credit is given to Mari Lynch, Bicycling Monterey with appropriate and specific direction to the original content.
+Brief excerpts and links may be used, provided that full and clear credit is given to Mari Lynch, Bicycling Monterey, with appropriate and specific direction to the original content.
+(Not sure how to do that?
+Contact Mari for help.)http://marilynch.com/blog/wp-admin/post.php?post=1556&action=edit

 Facebook users: Yes, you are welcome to post a link on your Facebook wall.
 Although Bicycling Monterey chooses not to be on Facebook (on Twitter instead, @bikemonterey and @herhelmetthurs), it makes sense that many people find FB their preferred way to share info.
-You may be curious to refer to the note for Facebook users in the tips on navigating this site.
+(Facebook users confused by FB’s auto-generated info may wish to refer to the note in tips on navigating this site.)

 What about photos and art?